jodli/Vereinsknete/README.md

 > **Note**: Database migrations are now handled automatically when the application starts.
 The application will create the database file and run all pending migrations on first startup.

+## 🏠 Home Assistant Add-on

+VereinsKnete is available as a Home Assistant add-on for seamless integration with your smart home setup:

+- **Ingress Integration**: Access through Home Assistant's interface without separate authentication
+- **Automatic Setup**: No manual configuration required
+- **Responsive Design**: Optimized for Home Assistant's mobile and desktop interfaces
+- **Secure Access**: Uses Home Assistant's authentication and ingress proxy

+### Installation
+1. Add the VereinsKnete add-on repository to Home Assistant
+2. Install the VereinsKnete add-on
+3. Start the add-on and access it through the Home Assistant sidebar

 ## 🐳 Docker

 ```bash